 History of Labor Day!

-I will start off by saying that with most US holidays the meaning of these days usually get lost in time.
-But I feel that the intentions of this day have not changed since this day was originally created more than a century ago.
+I will start by saying that with most US holidays the meaning of these days usually gets lost in time.
+But I feel that the intentions of this day have not changed since this day was created more than a century ago.

 When Was The first Labor Day?